 Before the race, participants were asked to observe two minutes of silence by the organisers, BTR Liverpool.

-th staging of the BTR Mersey Tunnel 10K.
+This was the 16th staging of the BTR Mersey Tunnel 10K.
 The event is the only time throughout the year when people can make their way through the Kingsway Tunnel on foot and run under the River Mersey – making it one of the most unique running events in the country.

 The Mersey Tunnel 10K returned to the North West running calendar in 2006 at the request of the Mersey Tunnels, with BTR Liverpool taking on the mantle to organise and deliver the event.

 BTR Liverpool is the leading independent organisation for creating, managing and delivering headline race events across Liverpool City Region.

 The race has been staged each since 2006, with the exception of 2020 during the pandemic when there was a break of almost two-and-a-half-years between races.

 Fondly known locally as the ‘new tunnel’, the Kingsway Tunnel was opened by Her Majesty The Queen on 24 June 1971 – making last year its milestone 50th anniversary.